roolebo/tianocore.github.io/UEFI-Variable-Runtime-Cache.md

 ## Runtime & SMM Cache Coherency
 The non-volatile cache should always accurately reflect non-volatile storage contents (done today) and the "SMM cache" and "Runtime cache" should always be coherent on access.
-The runtime cache is updated by VariableSmm.
+The runtime cache is only updated by VariableSmm.

 Updating both caches from within a SMM SetVariable () operation is fairly straightforward but a race condition can occur if an SMI occurs during the execution of runtime code reading from the runtime cache.
 To handle this case,